syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/gallery/groupCustomization" %}
 {% endif %}

-## Item Count
+## Setting item count

-You can customize the Ribbon Gallery display by utilizing the [itemCount](../api/ribbon/ribbonGallerySettingsModel/#itemcount) property, enabling you to specify the desired number of items.
-By default the `itemCount` will be `Three`.
+You can customize the number if items to be displayed in Ribbon gallery by using the [itemCount](../api/ribbon/ribbonGallerySettingsModel/#itemcount) property.
+By default the `itemCount` will be `3`.

-The following example showcases the utilization of the `itemCount` property, displaying a ribbon gallery containing four items.
+The following example showcases the utilization of the `itemCount` property, displaying a ribbon gallery with `4` items.

 {% if page.publishingplatform == "typescript" %}